ACS-lessgo/ACS-lessgo/README.md

 # 💫 About Me:
-With good knowledge in both backend and frontend development, I focus on building APIs and triggers in Java while creating Vue.js widgets.
+With good knowledge in both backend and frontend development, I focus on building APIs in Java while creating Vue.js widgets.
 I aim to optimize user workflows and interfaces, ensuring efficient solutions.

 🌍 I'm based in Bangalore, India
 ✉️ You can contact me at ankushcs3327@gmail.com